Updated: Sep 12

-The district is one of the most touristic and beautiful area surrounded with lots of places to visit.
-Here in the blog, we will explain about the 5 must places to visit in Fatih District.
+The district is one of the most tourist and beautiful areas surrounded by lots of places to visit.
+Here in the blog, we will explain about the 5 places to visit in the Fatih District.

 Topkapi Palace Museum:

 The Topkapi Palace holds a significant place in Islamic history.
 The palace was constructed after the conquest of Constantinople.
-It was the main residence and administrative palace of Ottoman Emperors until Abdul Majid I moved the court to new built Palace.
+It was the main residence and administrative palace of Ottoman Emperors until Abdul Majid I moved the court to a newly built Palace.

-The palace was undergone with continuous restoration and expansion under different Ottoman Emperors.
+The palace underwent continuous restoration and expansion under different Ottoman Emperors.

-After the demolish of Caliphate in 1924, the Palace had become the Museum and opened for the public.
-The Museum has different courtyard, Chambers and Harem sections and depicts the lifestyle of the Ottoman Emperors.
+After the demolition of the Caliphate in 1924, the Palace became the Museum and opened to the public.
+The Museum has different courtyards, Chambers, and Harem sections and depicts the lifestyle of the Ottoman Emperors.

 The price for the entry ticket for Topkapi Palace is 40 Liras and 25 Lira Additionally for the Harem.

-The famous Dome shaped Hagia Sophia held a significant importance during Byzantines era as it was one of the famous Orthodox Christian Church.
+The famous Dome-shaped Hagia Sophia held significant importance during the Byzantine era as it was one of the famous Orthodox Christian Churches.
 The Church was built in AD 537 and used to be the largest building in that era.

 More Travel Blogs:

-After the conquest of Constantinople, it changed into a Ottoman Mosque and the minars are added to the dome.
-The mosque has turned into a museum in 1935.
+After the conquest of Constantinople, it changed into an Ottoman Mosque, and the minars were added to the dome.
+The mosque was turned into a museum in 1935.

-The interior and exterior architect is just amazing and the gallery is worth to be visited where you can see the mind-blowing masterpiece of islamic calligraphy.
+The interior and exterior architecture are just amazing and the gallery is worth visiting where you can see the mind-blowing masterpiece of Islamic calligraphy.

-While waiting in the line for the tickets, you may find the different people trying to approach you that they will give an instant ticket with a guided tour.
+While waiting in line for the tickets, you may find different people trying to approach you and they will give you an instant ticket with a guided tour.

-TO AWARE: Firstly, they are offering really high prices than the original ones and you might end up finding yourself waiting more.
+TO AWARE: Firstly, they are offering really high prices than the original ones and you might end up finding yourself wanting more.

-We would highly suggest to either buy the guided tour online with some reputable company with a good review or better wait in the queue.
+We would highly suggest either buying the guided tour online with some reputable company with a good review or better wait in the queue.

-One of the most beautiful mosques of Istanbul with six minars is also located in Sultanahmet square, The Mosque welcomes the uncountable number of Tourists with no entry cost.
+One of the most beautiful mosques in Istanbul with six minarets is also located in Sultanahmet Square, The Mosque welcomes an uncountable number of Tourists with no entry cost.

-For the women, it’s mandatory to dress up properly and respect the etiquette of mosques.
-So, you can get the clothes in the entry of the mosque to cover yourself.
+For women, it’s mandatory to dress up properly and respect the etiquette of mosques.
+So, you can get the clothes at the entrance of the mosque to cover yourself.

 The Cistern is found under the city and it's just a few meters from Hagia Sophia.
-The Basilica Cistern is a bit dark with little water right now as compare to the past so that visitors can access this place.
+The Basilica Cistern is a bit dark with little water right now as compared to the past so visitors can access this place.

 More Travel Blogs:

-Many movies like James bond, Black Widow has shoot few scenes here in the Cistern.
+Many movies like James Bond, and Black Widow have shot a few scenes here in the Cistern.

-After the conquest of Constantinople, Sultan Mehmet II set the foundation of Grand Bazar in 1455 to facilitate the Trade.
-Throughout the History, the Bazar has a great importance in the World trade due to its strategic location.
+After the conquest of Constantinople, Sultan Mehmet II set the foundation of Grand Bazar in 1455 to facilitate Trade.
+Throughout History, the Bazar has great importance in the World trade due to its strategic location.

-It controlled the trade between Asia and Europe and the hub for International and local traders.
-It was unrivaled until half of 19th century.
+It controlled the trade between Asia and Europe and was the hub for International and local traders.
+It was unrivaled until half of the 19th century.

-Nowadays, Grand bazaar is considered as a most visited bazaar and famous landmark of Istanbul.
+Nowadays, the Grand Bazaar is considered the most visited bazaar and famous landmark of Istanbul.
 The Grand Bazaar depicts the real Turkish traditions and culture.

-Exploring a Grand Bazar is definitely an incredible experience and you tour to Istanbul can’t be completed without the visit of Grand Bazar.
+Exploring a Grand Bazar is definitely an incredible experience and your tour to Istanbul can’t be completed without the visit of Grand Bazar.

-We would highly suggest to buy a Museum pass for 85 Liras for 72 hours and it allows to enter free most of the museums like Hagia Sophia, Topkapi Palace and Harem, Istanbul Archaeological Museums, Fethiye Museum etc.
+We would highly suggest buying a Museum pass for 85 Liras for 72 hours and it allows us to enter most of the museums like Hagia Sophia, Topkapi Palace, Harem, Istanbul Archaeological Museums, Fethiye Museum, etc.

 Check the website to see more museums free to enter with the pass.
-In this way, you can save time to wait in a long queue and also cost effective.
+In this way, you can save time waiting in a long queue, and also cost-effective.